mariane-bekker/frederick_tennis_public/README.md

 Scoring in tennis is a little more complicated than other games, as the number of points scored don't exactly match the score as its called in the game.
-A player's score goes from 0 to 15 to 30 to 40 as they score each point.
+A player's score goes from 'love' to 15 to 30 to 40 as they score each point.
 If the score is tied, that score is called with "all" afterwards; e.g. "15 all" or "Love all".
 The following is a summary of the way to score tennis games, but the definitive guide can be found at the [United States Tennis Association](https://www.usta.com/en/home/improve/tips-and-instruction/national/tennis-101--scoring.html) website.

-The same player always serves the ball in tennis, and the server's score comes first when calling the score out.
+The same player always serves the ball in a game of tennis, and the server's score comes first when calling the score out.
 The word "love" is used to mean zero points, so a player's score starts at "love", then if they get a point their score is then 15, then after another point their score would be 30, and another one 40.